-If you’re planning a spot of DIY, make sure you take sensible safety precautions, and think about adding Accidental Damage Cover to your Churchill Home Insurance in case anything goes wrong.
+If you’re planning a spot of DIY, make sure you take sensible safety precautions, and perhaps think about adding Accidental Damage cover to your insurance in case anything goes wrong.

 Always wear protective clothing when doing DIY, such as safety goggles, gloves and a dust mask, particularly if you’re working with potentially hazardous materials like glass or spray paint.

-If you're painting walls, or indeed using any material that generates toxic fumes or dust, keep the room well ventilated by opening doors and windows.
+If you're painting walls or using any material that generates toxic fumes or dust, keep the room well ventilated by opening doors and windows.